nikic/PHP-Parser/doc/0_Introduction.markdown

 What can it parse?
 ------------------

-The parser uses a PHP 5.4 compliant grammar, which is backwards compatible with at least PHP 5.3 and PHP 5.2 (and maybe older).
+The parser uses a PHP 5.5 compliant grammar, which is backwards compatible with at least PHP 5.4, PHP 5.3 and PHP 5.2 (and maybe older).

-As the parser is based on the tokens returned by `token_get_all` (which is only able to lex the PHP version it runs on), additionally a wrapper for emulating new tokens from 5.3 and 5.4 is provided.
-This allows to parse PHP 5.4 source code running on PHP 5.2, for example.
+As the parser is based on the tokens returned by `token_get_all` (which is only able to lex the PHP version it runs on), additionally a wrapper for emulating new tokens from 5.3, 5.4 and 5.5 is provided.
+This allows to parse PHP 5.5 source code running on PHP 5.2, for example.
 This emulation is very hacky and not yet perfect, but it should work well on any sane code.

 What output does it produce?